nummacway/gb300/README.md

 ZIP and thumbnailed files are both allowed to be optionally obfuscated.
 And yes, even a `.zip` file is allowed to be obfuscated.

 The bitmask is located in the BIOS where it comes _after_ the extension.
 The block with this data is close to the end of the BIOS file.
 Open it a hex editor and search for `NFC` because that string does not occur anywhere else. `.nfc` is associated with a different NES emulator (wiseemu) than the `.fds`, `.nes` and `.unf` (FCEUmm).
 The `.nfc` extension is seen in 280 of the 868 stock ROMs.
 The most notable difference is that wiseemu's save states are uncompressed.
-Loading `.fds` fails for both, even with the correct BIOS in the correct folder (`ROMS`). osaka (`bnister`) is trying to figure out why.
+Loading `.fds` fails for both, but can be [enabled](#famicom-disk-system).

 The GB300 relies on the extension (or, more precisely, the extension's bitmask) to decide what to do with the file:
 * Display a thumbnail?